clearhaus/gateway-api-docs/source/index.md

 # Getting Started

 You need an API key before you can interact with our API.
+Send an E-mail to <a href="mailto:support@clearhaus.com">support@clearhaus.com</a> to request an API key.

 <p class="alert alert-danger">
 API keys comes with many privileges so keep them secret.